PAMinerva/paminerva.github.io/docs/LearnDirectX/A.02-Matrices.md

 <br>

 The commutative property doesn’t apply for two reasons.
 First, as stated earlier, the matrix multiplication is defined only if the number of columns in the left matrix equals the number of rows in the right matrix.
-Also, even with square matrices (that is, when the matrix multiplication is always defined) if you swap the operands the resultant matrix can change; see the equation $(1)$.
+Also, even with square matrices (that is, when the matrix multiplication is always defined) if you swap the operands the resultant matrix can change; see equation $(1)$ and observe how each element of the resultant matrix is computed.

-To conclude this section, in appendix 01 we stated that the cross product can be computed multiplying a row by matrix.
+To conclude this section, in appendix 01 we stated that the cross product can be computed multiplying a row by a matrix.
 Now, we can verify it with the following equation.

 <br>